Doomlazer/CrossbowSCI/README.md

-# CrossbowSCI
+# CrossbowSCI v0.002.3

 A Sierra-Online themed Crossbow clone.

-Work in progress
+Work in progress.